slateci/slate-portal/docs/deployment.md

 # Deployment with Ansible Playbook

-The Ansible playbook and an appropriate inventory file are used for server deployments.
+The Ansible playbook, an SSH configuration file, and a `hosts.yml` inventory file are used for server deployments.

 ## Requirements